* Modest profit gains expected, sluggish growth ahead

-The country’s top six banks as a group should report year-over-year growth of just under 5 percent, a decent result all in all.
+The country’s top six banks as a group should report year-over-year growth of just less than 5 percent, a decent result all in all.
 But that doesn’t tell the whole story.

 They now have to rely on their traditional driver of revenue growth — personal and commercial lending.

 The outlook here is mixed.
 While commercial lending has been growing, personal lending growth may have ground to a halt, or nearly so, due to higher interest rates and more cautious borrowing habits.